aspose-words/Aspose.Words-Documentation/cpp/getting-started/features/_index.md

 - No support for downloading remote resources from the Internet
 - Limited and unstable support for Rendering features
 - No support for Reporting features

-## Supported Platforms

-Aspose.Words for C++ supports the following platform:

-- Microsoft Visual C++ version 2015 or higher and only for the x64 platform